Should I Sell to a Home Investor or List With an Agent?

 If the house is a good candidate for an iBuyer sale, that often provides sellers with an offer that is closest to their asking price for the home, but note that these companies often prefer homes in better condition.

-You don’t have to make all these decisions on your own, reassures top-selling Fort Worth real estate agent Chris Minteer, who says a good agent will be knowledgeable of these processes.
+You don’t have to make all these decisions on your own, reassures Chris Minteer, a top-selling Fort Worth real estate agent at Minteer Real Estate team.
+He says a good agent will be knowledgeable about the processes.
 “It’s our job to give guidance on what works best for their scenario and be able to point them in that direction.”

 Five questions to ask yourself before selling to an investor